HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/create_sites/developing_managing_content/comments_wcm.md

 ## Adding Admin Group Configuration in WAS Console for User Access Control

-In order to make sure that users in the admin group be able to do all the operations on the comments as per portal access control feature, we need to configuration in WAS Console.
+For added security one can configure an admin group to be able to delete comments.
+Fro that a new configuration in the WAS Console is needed.
 In WAS Console, go to **Resources > Resources Environment Providers > WCM_WCMConfigService > Custom properties > New Property**.
 Input the details below:

 - Name: comments.admin.group
 - Value: cn=wpsadmins,o=defaultWIMFileBasedRealm